 You are abroad, either on holiday or on business.
-Either way there are lots of distractions to occupy your mind.
-While there may be odd items among your possessions that can go missing without any real consequence, like sunglasses or an item of clothing, there is one thing that you mustn’t lose.
+Either way there are lots of distractions and attractions to occupy your mind.
+While there maybe odd items among your possessions that can go missing without any real consequence, like sunglasses or an item of clothing, there is one thing that you mustn’t lose.

 The British passport is considered to be the fourth most valuable passport in the world.
 It allows visa-free access to 175 states.